mwernerds/globimap/README.md

 make
 sudo make install
 ```
 This is actually, where the build system failed for my Debian mixed system with Python2 and Python3.
 Building Boost without python3 support solved the problem for me.
-You can do this, of course, only temporary.
+If needed, you can do this temporarily or in some Docker container.

 ## Now some minor changes:
 Boost has built a lot of python libraries for you, but they are named after the version (e.g., libbooost_python27.so).
 These are (currently) hardcoded in the Makefile.
-Update, if you don't have these names, otherwise you will see linker errors.
+Update the Makefile, if your names differ.

 ## Now do it